Gilbert Ronald Bainbridge: Career

 In 1945 he began working for the Admiralty in Greenock, and he conducted torpedo research at Faslane.

-He began lecturing in 1951 at Paisley Technical College in Glasgow, and in 1954 he began as a researcher at MacMaster University in Hamilton, Ontario in Canada.
+Bainbridge began lecturing in 1951 at Paisley Technical College in Glasgow, and in 1954 he began as a researcher at MacMaster University in Hamilton, Ontario in Canada.
 He researched light emissions from stars using mass spectrometry, funded by the United States Air Force Strategic Command.

 He became Assistant Chief Engineer in 1957 in Warrington for the United Kingdom Atomic Energy Authority.
 Bainbridge was involved in the construction, control and development of laboratories and nuclear reactors at Aldermaston (Atomic Weapons Establishment), Berkeley nuclear power station, Calder Hall (see Sellafield), Dounreay Nuclear Power Development Establishment, Harwell (see Atomic Energy Research Establishment), Hinkley Point A nuclear power station, Oldbury nuclear power station, Tōkai mura, Trawsfynydd, Wylfa nuclear power station, Windscale (see Sellafield).

 He also served as Health and Safety Executive and Representative to the British Council and Uratom.
 He was a Parliamentary Advisor and coordinator to the House of Lords Committee on Energy, and an Energy and Environmental consultant.

 In 1972 he joined the faculty of University of Newcastle upon Tyne, where he was Director of The Energy Centre, and was named Wolfson Professor of Energy Studies.
 Bainbridge was also a Chartered Engineer as well as a Fellow of the Institute of Physics and a Fellow of the Institution of Electrical Engineers.